 As the thriving capital of Western Australia, Perth is a safe, prosperous and cosmopolitan city set against the stunning backdrop of the Indian Ocean.
 It is the perfect place to study.

-With its thriving employment opportunities, amazing food and entertainment options and great weather, it’s no surprise that Perth is consistently ranked among the world’s top ten most liveable cities*.
+With its thriving employment opportunities, amazing food and entertainment options and great weather, it’s no surprise that Perth has consistently ranked high among the world’s most liveable cities*.

 Most affordable major capital city in Australia